Charles Jones (tight end): Buffalo Bills

 On October 28, 2020, Jones was signed to the Buffalo Bills practice squad, but was released three days later.

 Pittsburgh Steelers

 On November 17, 2020, the Pittsburgh Steelers signed Jones to their practice squad.
 He signed a reserve/future contract on January 21, 2021.
 He was waived on May 3.

 New Jersey Generals

 Jones signed with the New Jersey Generals of the USFL on January 11, 2023.
+He was placed on the injured reserve list before the start of the regular season on March 26.
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).